 In many ways, sustainable school design is the more fiscally responsible option, as the net financial benefits in lower energy and water costs, improved teacher retention, and lowered health costs save schools directly about $12 per square foot, which amounts to roughly four times the cost of incorporating sustainable features.

 Green buildings save at least 30 percent in terms of energy costs, reduce carbon emission by 35 percent, reduce water use by 30 to 50 percent, and save cost on waste by 50 to 90 percent.
-It’s the vision of Marks, Thomas Architects and many others worldwide that within a generation, we can have green schools for every child.
+It’s the vision of Marks Thomas and many others worldwide that within a generation, we can have green schools for every child.

 The need to understand the transformation taking place in our schools has never been more urgent.
 Schools are a valuable community resource.
 As such, well designed schools need to be a top priority.